 Extracurricular Activities shall include but not be limited to: All Sports, All NSAA Sponsored Activities, One-Act, Speech Contests, Journalism Conventions, Quiz Bowl, All-State Music, Honor Music Clinics, Pep Band, District Music, Musical, Homecoming Dance, Homecoming Royalty, Christmas Formal, Prom, Lock-In, School Club’s Sponsored Events, School Organization’s Sponsored Events, Class Dance, etc. During this period of suspension from extra-curricular activities, the student shall continue to be on academic probation.
 The student shall be expected to attend practices or rehearsals but not at the expense of remedial work with the teacher if deemed necessary.

 The student may be on "probation" for more than one week in the event that the teacher deems it advantageous to the student's continuation of effort and improvement.
 (See the Sacred Heart Activities HANDBOOK for policies concerning extra-curricular activities.)

 CHEATING

-Any student who is caught cheating on an examination or homework assignment shall be subjected to the following disciplinary actions: First offense of current school year - The student shall receive a zero (0) for that test or assignment and one detention.
-Second offense - The student will receive a grade of zero (0); three detentions and a conference will be scheduled with the Principal and parents.
+Any student who is caught cheating on an examination or homework assignment shall be subjected to the following disciplinary actions: First offense of current school year - the student shall receive a zero (0) for that test or assignment and one detention.
+Second offense - the student will receive a grade of zero (0); three detentions and a conference will be scheduled with the Principal and parents.
 Third and subsequent offenses - A student who has been caught cheating for the third time will be suspended from school and extra-curricular activities for one (1) to three (3) days.
 A conference will be scheduled with the Principal and parents.
 Specific consequences will be determined by the administration with the possibility of the student being expelled from school.

+Students should be reminded that plagiarism is a form of cheating.
+To openly cut and paste material “lifted” from another author (even off the internet) and to pretend that it is one’s own work is a form of plagiarism.
+Plagiarism is cheating.

 STEALING AND VANDALISM